How To Build a Kayak at Home

 The woodstrip-epoxy method is for those who love beauty.
 It uses thin cedar strips on a plywood base.
 These strips are then glued and fiberglassed, making a strong and beautiful kayak.

-See also How To Build a Drift Boat at Home
+See also How To Build a Jon Boat at Home

 Stitch-and-Glue Kayaks